rgreenblatt/no_cot_math_public/write_up_filler.md

 My interpretation is that there is some relatively sharp capability threshold at which models become capable of effectively utilizing repeats and then this yields a roughly constant bump in performance of around 0.4 doublings (an increase of ~1.3x).
 The threshold for benefiting from repeats doesn't exactly correspond to some absolute no-CoT baseline accuracy threshold but it is correlated with this.
 Utilization of filler tokens seems to improve more smoothly with capabilities and then caps out at the same uplift.

-*(TODO: this paragraph will likely be redacted/deleted from the public post)* This could be because there are two ways to improve performance: improve general base model quality and more narrowly train on math.
-The first of these yields both better usage of repeats/filler tokens and better baseline performance while the second only improves baseline performance.
-Models that we'd expect benefit relatively more from distillation/overtraining (Haiku 4.5, maybe Deepseek-v3) seem to have relatively smaller uplift compared to their absolute baseline performance.

 ### Comparing filler vs repeat